 When is best to visit Malaga really depends on what you want to do.

-This Spanish city on the Costa Del Sol enjoys hot, sunny weather and warm seas during the summer months of June, July and August, while spring is a little cooler.
+This Spanish city on the Costa Del Sol enjoys hot, sunny weather and warm seas during the summer months of June, July and August, while spring is a little cooler (but you should still include sunscreen on your packing list)

 If you fancy having the museums, galleries and other sights to yourself, the period between October and February is quietest.